sandy3392/myCalender/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler App

 This is a calender for an employee to save details to the calender this calender will help the employees on their tasks with color highlights based on the current hour